Gravettian: Hunting

-Use of animal remains
+Material culture

-Decorations and tools
+Animal remains

 The Gravettian era landscape is most closely related to the landscape of present-day Moravia.
-Pavlov I in southern Moravia is the most complete and complex Gravettian site to date, and a perfect model for a general understanding of Gravettian culture.
+Pavlov I in southern Moravia is the most complete and complex Gravettian site presently found and dates back to 26,000 years ago.
+It provides a perfect model for a general understanding of Gravettian culture.
 In many instances, animal remains indicate both decorative and utilitarian purposes.
 In the case of, for example, Arctic foxes, incisors and canines were used for decoration, while their humeri and radii bones were used as tools.
 Similarly, the skeletons of some red foxes contain decorative incisors and canines as well as ulnas used for awls and barbs.

 Some animal bones were only used to create tools.
 Due to their shape, the ribs, fibulas, and metapodia of horses were good for awl and barb creation.
 In addition, the ribs were also implemented to create different types of smoothers for pelt preparation.
 The shapes of hare bones are also unique, and as a result, the ulnas were commonly used as awls and barbs.
 Reindeer antlers, ulnas, ribs, tibias and teeth were utilised in addition to a rare documented case of a phalanx.
 Mammoth remnants are among the most common bone remnants of the culture, while long bones and molars are also documented.
 Some mammoth bones were used for decorative purposes.
 Wolf remains were often used for tool production and decoration.